ethical-haquer/Galaxy-Flasher/README.md

 4. Move into the newly extracted directory.
 It should be named the same as the file, minus the ".zip" part.
 5. Move into the "flatpak" directory.
 6. Run the command `./build.sh` in the terminal.
 You must be located in the same "flatpak" directory in the terminal when you run it.
 If you don't know how to change directories in the terminal, look at [this guide](https://itsfoss.com/change-directories/).
-7. If the command finishes with a lot of output, and you get no errors, then go to step 13.
-If you instead get "Failed to init: Unable to find sdk org.gnome.Sdk version 46", then continue following the steps below.
+7. If the command finishes with a lot of output, and you get no errors, then go to step 17.
+If you instead get "Failed to init: Unable to find sdk org.gnome.Sdk version 46", continue following the steps below.
 8. Run "flatpak install org.gnome.Sdk" in the terminal.
 You should get a list of different versions to choose from.
 9. Select version 46.
 10. If what you see looks correct, type "y" and hit enter.
 Once it says "Changes complete.", continue.
 11. Run the `./build.sh` command again, from the "flatpak" directory.
-12. Once again, if the command finishes with a lot of output, and you get no errors, then go to step 13.
-If you instead get errors, __please let me know__ so I can update this guide.
-Thanks!
+12. Once again, if the command finishes with a lot of output, and you get no errors, then go to step 17.
+If you instead get "Failed to init: Unable to find runtime org.gnome.Platform version 46", continue following the steps below. (you're almost done!)
+13. Run "flatpak install org.gnome.Platform" in the terminal.
+You should get a list of different versions to choose from.
+14. Select version 46.
+15. If what you see looks correct, type "y" and hit enter.
+Once it says "Changes complete.", continue.
+16. Run the `./build.sh` command again, from the "flatpak" directory.
-13. You've finished installing Galaxy Flasher, congratulations!
+17. You've finished installing Galaxy Flasher, congratulations!

 ### As a .py file (currently not complete)